wasmerio/wasmer/README.md

 ## Introduction

-Wasmer is a Standalone JIT-style WebAssembly runtime code built on [Cranelift](https://github.com/CraneStation/cranelift) code generator engine.
+Wasmer is a Standalone JIT WebAssembly runtime, aiming to be fully compatible with Emscripten, Rust and Go.

-_If you would like to see how Wasmer works under the hood, please visit our [ARCHITECTURE](https://github.com/wasmerio/wasmer/blob/master/ARCHITECTURE.md) document._
+_If you would like to know how Wasmer works under the hood, please visit our [ARCHITECTURE](https://github.com/wasmerio/wasmer/blob/master/ARCHITECTURE.md) document._

 ## Usage